Skip to Content

 If the guacamole tastes like it came from a tub or the pico de gallo looks tired, it’s a sign the kitchen might not prioritize freshness, and that’s a shame, because fresh ingredients are key to great Mexican dishes.

-9. Unfamiliarity with the Cuisine
+9. Unfamiliarity With The Cuisine

 Tamale And Tostada Side By Side